salrashid123/istio_helloworld/README.md

 RBAC: access denied
 ```

->> We are seeing `RBAC: access denied` denied because we have RBAC enabled and the JWT-based end-user token is not propagated as an identity.
+>> We are seeing `RBAC: access denied` denied because we have RBAC enabled and the JWT-based end-user token is not propagated as any identity (`principalBinding: USE_ORIGIN`)

 Ok, lets try to access the `svc2` from within `svc1`.
 To do this, exec to the pod as showsn above, then attempt to get svc2'1 `/version` and `/varz` endpoints